Sacraments at All Saints

 First Reconciliation & First Eucharist

 Preparation for these sacraments is typically for children in grades 2-3.
-All Saints prepare children for Reconciliation before their First Eucharist.
+All Saints prepares children for Reconciliation before their First Eucharist.
 The program includes three components: parent-led lessons, parent-and-child sessions, and activity days.

 We welcome new registrations throughout the year!
-If you are interested click LEARN MORE below to reach out to us!
+The 2025-2026 schedule will be coming soon.
+If you need more information, LEARN MORE below to reach out to us!

 Volunteer